maihd/yolo/Programming/YoloLanguage.md

 ------------

 - Use Feynman technique for your code, make the code simpler to understand by simpler words and sentences.
+- If you are a man with principles, read more on [Yolo's principles](YoloPrinciples.md)
 - You only live once.